minikin/benchmark_of_json_parsers_in_dart/README.md

-# Benchmark of JSON Parsing pub in Dart
+# Benchmark of JSON parsing pubs in Dart.